defold/doc/docs/en/manuals/extensions-details.md

 For iOS/MacOS, we use `-miphoneos-version-min=8.0` and `-mmacosx-version-min=10.7` respectively.

 We don't specify a specific C++ version, so we use the default of each compiler.
-However, we favor a C++-98 style of programming, to make the code portable with platforms and 3rd party extensions.

 ## Win32 + Clang